 Some Community Health Centers receive grant support for the federal Public Housing Primary Care (PHPC) program, a special population designation.
 The mission of the PHPC program is to provide residents of public housing with increased access to comprehensive primary health care and disease prevention services.
-In 2021, more than 5.7 million Community Health Center patients were served at a location in or immediately accessible to a public housing site.
+In 2022, more than 6.1 million Community Health Center patients were served at a location in or immediately accessible to a public housing site.
 The National Center for Health in Public Housing (NCHPH) provides training and technical assistance to PHPC grantees.
-The goal is to increase capacity and improve the performance of HRSA-supported Health Center Programs and other safety net providers in meeting the specialized health care needs of public housing residents.
+The goal is to increase capacity and improve the performance of HRSA-supported health center programs and other safety net providers in meeting the specialized needs of public housing residents.
 NCHPH has developed materials for training and education, disseminated best practices, and mentored new grantees.

 Consider these resources and ideas in recognition of Public Health in Housing Day: